millerjord/smart_beer_taps/README.md

 pip3 install esphome
 ```

+Also, in the top of the tap1.yaml file you will find a list of substitutions.
+Change these to reflect your environment.

 Then you will have to create your own secret.yaml-file.
 This file should contain the following information:

 ```